 How do I read a c2c crochet chart?

-Once you have the nuts and bolts of the c2c technique set in your mind (or in your hands!), it’s probably a good time to start thinking about adding colour and how that works.
+Once you have the nuts and bolts of how to crochet corner to corner set in your mind (or in your hands!), it’s probably a good time to start thinking about adding colour and how that works.

 I think the best way to follow a pattern is with a chart although I know lots of people really don’t like them!